Transmissions

 10 min

-Sound recordings, writing and movement made from a workshop to pay attention to habits and routines of how we open doors, walk across a room, use kitchen implements, pour water and other everyday moments.
-We will record ourselves repeating familiar actions, along with descriptions of what we are doing, and create a
+A composition made from the sounds recorded by participants of The Habitual Rituals Workshop at XMTR Festival, paying attention to habits and routines of how we open doors, walk across a room, use kitchen implements, pour water and other everyday moments.
+Participants recorded themselves repeating familiar actions, along with descriptions of what they were doing to create a a generative, multi-speaker sound installation that allows rhythms of existence to emerge and interact.

 Stellaria Media are based in South Devon and within two community radio stations, Soundart Radio (Totnes) and Skylark (Dartmoor).
 Our background as artists means we are always exploring, listening, responding and creating together with communities